sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/basics.rst

 * **Natural Language Processing (NLP)**: Machine learning models can be used for understanding and processing text, this could be for sentiment analysis, language translation, chatbots, among other use cases.
 * **Recommendation systems**: Machine learning models can be used to make personalized recommendations based on users' past behavior and preferences.

 There are 3 major types of learning that can be used to develop ML models.
+These are:

 **Supervised learning** -
-This is the most common type of machine learning, and it involves training a model on a labeled dataset, where the correct output (label) is already known.
+This is the most common type of machine learning and it involves training a model on a labeled dataset, where the correct output (label) is already known.
 The goal of the model is to make predictions based on the input data that it has seen during training.
 Examples of supervised learning problems include classification, regression, and forecasting.

 **Unsupervised learning** -
 This type of machine learning involves training a model on an unlabeled dataset, where the correct output is not known.
 The goal of the model is to find patterns and structure in the input data.
 Examples of unsupervised learning problems include clustering and dimensionality reduction.